Brain Injuries

 What Types of Accidents Can Cause a TBI?

 • Moped accidents: Moped operators have very little protection in a collision.
-Their heads may strike the ground, parts of the moped, or even the other vehicle during a crash.
+Their heads may strike the ground, the moped, or the other vehicle during a crash.

 • Motorcycle accidents: Motorcycle helmets are not required for all bikers in Hawaii.
 But even when a person is wearing one while on a motorcycle, it is not often enough to prevent a life-altering or fatal TBI if an accident occurs.